 “Lose weight in 10 Days”, “5-Day Keto Challenge”, “Improve your cooking skills in 15 minutes every day”.

 Do these sound familiar?

 Challenges are designed to rope in interested prospects by enticing them with the promise of a fixed result at the end of an activity.

-They are like marathons.
 Here people do not compete against one another but make progress toward a shared goal.

 This is an easy yet effective way to gain people’s attention and trust.
 It makes them feel you’re aligned with their vision.

-The Self-Liquidating Funnel is a very popular front-end funnel that generates revenue at the backend funnel.
+The self-liquidating funnel is a very popular front-end funnel that generates revenue at the backend funnel.